Tucson's Delaney Schnell wins Olympic silver medal in 10-meter synchronized platform event

 Along with partner Jessica Parratto, the Tucson High graduate and UA diver took home the silver medal in the synchronized 10-meter platform Tuesday at the Tokyo Olympics.
 The United States duo posted a score of 310.80, nearly 53 points behind the Chinese tandem of Chen Yuxi and Zhang Jiaqi.
 The Mexican team of Gabriela Agundez Garcia and Alejandra Orzoco Loza earned the bronze with a score of 299.70.

-Schnell qualified for the Olympics alongside Parratto, even though Tuesday marked just their second event together.
+Parratto and Schnell were competing for just the third time together, having teamed suddenly at the U.S. trials after Schnell's partner, Tarrin Gilliland, got hurt.
+The duo took first place at the trials, and Schnell took first in her individual event, as well.
 The Wildcat will take part in the women’s 10-meter platform preliminaries starting Aug.
 3.

-Medal ceremony for Jessica Parratto and Delaney Schnell @ Tokyo Aquatics Centre https://t.co/wWagef9XxI— Joshua Spaulding (@SalmonSportsGuy) July 27, 2021
+“Jess and I just ended up making it work," Schnell said Tuesday.
+"Took a lot of faith in each other, a lot of trust in each other that paid off.”

-Schnell was the bronze medalist in individual platform at the world championships in 2019.
-Parratto was seventh in the same event five years ago in Rio.
+They each had past success on their own.
+Schnell was the bronze medalist in individual platform at the world championships in 2019, and was named Pac-12 Diver of the Year this spring.
+Parratto was seventh in the same event at the Rio Games.

+In 2016, Parratto earned a berth in Rio by beating Schnell and her partner at trials.
+No hard feelings, though.Parratto and Schnell were next to last after their first dive, but worked their way higher over the next two rounds to earn the first U.S. medal in the event.

+“Not a scoreboard watcher, but honestly I knew we were kind of behind,” Parratto said.
+“That lit my fire.
+I knew we could hit the dives.”

 Chen and Zhang were making their Olympic debuts, but already have a winning history.
 Chen, who is 15, won the individual 10-meter platform title at the world championships in 2019, when she was 13.
 Zhang, who is 17, won the platform synchro title at the world meet two years ago.